atmcgrath/END-Digital-Collection/_texts/EN-Cautious-1773.md

 * -- -- and if I See any more reason to be distatissied with his behaviour, dismiss him for ever. — rkicty has taken a great fancy to him; he distinguislied her the night he sirst Saw her at Mr. elliot’s and young people are always flattered by being taken notice of, by those older than themselves.
 He has since been rather particular to her, treating her like a child indeed, but like a child one was Sond of j to be Sure Sire is an amiable girl. -- -- -- -- -- -- -- -- -- After having been romping with her yesterday, very decently, to do him justice, he Sent her up to fetch a translation of Pajior Fido, about which he had been asking her some questions.
-As Soon as She was gone out of the room, he said“ “has an exceeding fine face -- -- -- -- has She had the Small -- pox.?
-It would be better for her to be less handsome.”
+As Soon as She was gone out of the room, he said" "has an exceeding fine face -- -- -- -- has She had the Small -- pox.?
+It would be better for her to be less handsome."
-“Why fo? replied I, is beauty then of no value ?”
-I “If it is not accompanied with discretion, it is rather a calamity than an advantage..’?
+"Why fo? replied I, is beauty then of no value ?"
+I "If it is not accompanied with discretion, it is rather a calamity than an advantage..’?
-“And pray how long has lord Woburn been So very discreet.?”
+"And pray how long has lord Woburn been So very discreet.?"
-“Ever Since he has Sound lady Charlotte to be postested of every requisite, in woman to fix the mofl; volatile heart.”
+"Ever Since he has Sound lady Charlotte to be postested of every requisite, in woman to fix the mofl; volatile heart."
-Having uttered.these words, he Seized my hand,, and looked So earnestly at me, that he threw me in j to confusion. — instead of withdrawing my hand, I Suffered him to hold it: I was indeed, hardly able to breathe. -- -- -- He Saw my embarrastment, and he pitied it; he let go my hand, and begged me to pardon the abruptness of a declaration, which he" had long wislred to make. — — “Long have 1 wisli ed to make it, ” added he, but I always felt myfeif incapable of executing my design agreeable to my wisiies I
+Having uttered.these words, he Seized my hand,, and looked So earnestly at me, that he threw me in j to confusion. — instead of withdrawing my hand, I Suffered him to hold it: I was indeed, hardly able to breathe. -- -- -- He Saw my embarrastment, and he pitied it; he let go my hand, and begged me to pardon the abruptness of a declaration, which he" had long wislred to make. — — "Long have 1 wisli ed to make it, " added he, but I always felt myfeif incapable of executing my design agreeable to my wisiies I
 JLUKL/ wudukin.
 II
-wishes; If, however, you will only condescend to reflect upon the Situation of a man really enamoured, and unable to explain, by language, the feelings of his soul j you will, I am Sure, as your good nature is equal to your good sense, be inclined to pity, to excuse bis inability to make himself acceptable, just at rhe mosl interresting moment, and to permit him to endeavomr, by a thousand animated attentions, to convince you of his extreme tenderness- -- concluded with Saying, “It is’in your power alone, to make me the happiest, or the most wretched of men. — My person, my fortune, and my heart are all at your difposal.”
+wishes; If, however, you will only condescend to reflect upon the Situation of a man really enamoured, and unable to explain, by language, the feelings of his soul j you will, I am Sure, as your good nature is equal to your good sense, be inclined to pity, to excuse bis inability to make himself acceptable, just at rhe mosl interresting moment, and to permit him to endeavomr, by a thousand animated attentions, to convince you of his extreme tenderness- -- concluded with Saying, "It is’in your power alone, to make me the happiest, or the most wretched of men. — My person, my fortune, and my heart are all at your difposal."
 I will not be sure, my dear friend, that I have done my lover justice, by the repetition of his address tome; fori was fo fluttered during the delivery of it, that I Scarce knew what I heard, or how to believe it. — I hung my head in Silence, and certainly looked more foolislr than I ever did in my life.
-Kitty came luckily to my relief, — Flying to him, ihe said“ “my lord, is my book; but indeed I am So ashamed of my writing, that I don’t like you Should see it.”
+Kitty came luckily to my relief, — Flying to him, ihe said" "my lord, is my book; but indeed I am So ashamed of my writing, that I don’t like you Should see it."
-“That you may not be asliamed again, then you must write better j but come, let us hear how you pronounce the Italian.”
+"That you may not be asliamed again, then you must write better j but come, let us hear how you pronounce the Italian."
 Throwing his arm round her, while She flood at his knee, he fixed his eyes upon me, with So mnch expresfion in them, that I was more abashed than Kitty, who perceiving him to be inattentive to her, looked up in his Sace, then on me, and read on. -- -- My lord Soon released her with Some compliments upon her pronunciation. -- -- -- She then Sat down to her tambour.
-My lord finding Kitty not In the least inclined to leave us by ourselves, rose and asked me, if I would permit him to See me again in the evening ?”
+My lord finding Kitty not In the least inclined to leave us by ourselves, rose and asked me, if I would permit him to See me again in the evening ?"
 I replied.
 4 Jij.
 IJL JL O JL XX X X
-I replied, “that I had designed to make' Some visits, but that 1 would put them osf.”
+I replied, "that I had designed to make' Some visits, but that 1 would put them osf."
 He made a polite acknowledgement for my condescension, and went away Seemingly contented.
 'As Soon as he was gone, Kitty, turning to me
-Said, “My lord has very fine evos, madam j but I think they never' lock So handsome, as’when they are fixed upon your ladyssiip.”
+Said, "My lord has very fine evos, madam j but I think they never' lock So handsome, as’when they are fixed upon your ladyssiip."
 I could not help bluslring at the girl’s remark j and I am afraid I am but too much of her opinion. -- -- Why Should I wish to conceal the feelingr' of my heart from my belt, my faithpullest friend?
 I will not conceal them my dear Mrs, Blomer. — *